sirrahd/csv_merge/csv_merge/README.md

 csv_merge.py
 ============

-This is a simple script to help me merge two sets of related flashcards--one contains JLPT vocabulary and English translations, the other contains JLPT vocabulary that contain kanji and its hiragana pronunciation.
+This is a simple script I wrote to merge two sets of flashcards for Anki--one that contains JLPT vocabulary words and their English meanings, and another which contains the JLPT words with Kanji and their readings.

-I want a single set of flashcards that shows the word on one side and its pronunciation and English meaning on the other by exporting them to CSV, merging them with this script, then importing the new CSV file into Anki.
+This script takes a base file (which contains all vocabulary) and a merge file (which contains a subset of the base) and puts them together.

-I'm also using this opportunity to try using Python and Git in Visual Studio.
+A practical excuse to play a bit with Python 3 and Visual Studio 2013's Python and Git integration.